postcss/postcss.org/CONTRIBUTING.md

 ## Issue labels

 * `bug` - Report any bugs regarding postcss.com, please be as specific as possible.
-* `discussion` - Open discussion for upcoming feature, question or planning.
+* `discussion` - Open discussion, please chime in!
+(E.g. for upcoming features, questions, planning, etc.)
-* `feature request` - Request for a feature or increase of improvement.
+* `feature request` - Request for a feature or enhancement.
-* `help wanted` - Issues we would need help to resolve.
+* `help wanted` - Issues we need help to resolve.
-* `high-priority` - High prioritized issues that needs to be resolved as soon as possible.
+* `high-priority` - High priority issues that need to be resolved as soon as possible.
-* `low-priority` - Low prioritized issues that are not very important.
+* `low-priority` - Low prioritized issues.
-* `in-progress` - Issues that are currently being worked on and assigned.
+* `in-progress` - Issues that is on-going.
-* `needs documentation` - Request for documentation to be needed.
+* `needs documentation`
-* `needs investigation` - Request for investigation to follow before moving on.
+* `needs investigation`
 * `needs revision/testing` - Issues that needs to be reviewed or tested.
 * `PR welcome` - Pull Requests are welcome to be suggested for resolving issue.
 * `question` - Question regarding postcss.com - not to be used as support for [PostCSS](https://github.com/postcss/postcss).
-* `duplicated` - Duplicated issues that has already been created before.
+* `duplicated` - Duplicated issues that have already been created before.
 * `invalid` - Invalid issue, wont-fix.

 <a name="bugs"></a>